vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ## The TwinCAT program

 In this article, we will build a calculator.
 Here's how the calculator works:
-1. We let the user of the Peakboard app provide two numbers.
+1. The user enters two numbers into the Peakboard app.
-2. We send the numbers to a TwinCAT PLC and let it sum them up.
+2. Peakboard sends the numbers to a TwinCAT PLC and let it sum them up.
 3. The result is written into a third variable.
 4. The Peakboard app reads from the third variable to get back the result.